Barry1701/Royal_Battleship_Game/README.md

 Steps of deployment :

-1. Fork this respository
+1. Fork this respository.

-2. Create new Heroku app
+2. Create new Heroku app.

-3. set the buildpack to **Python** and **NodeJS** in that order
+3. set the buildpack to **Python** and **NodeJS** in that order.

-4. Link the Heroku app to the respository
+4. Link the Heroku app to the respository.

-5. Click on **Deploy**
+5. Click on **Deploy**.

 ## Credits

-* Code Institute for the deployment terminal
+* Code Institute for the deployment terminal.

-* Google for detail of Battleship Game
+* Google for detail of Battleship Game.

-* Portfolio project 3 scope and Love Sandwiches for inspiration
+* Portfolio project 3 scope and Love Sandwiches for inspiration.